top of page

 Chapel of the flagellation

-Station II in Jerusalem has 2 distinct churches, one of the Flagellation, and the other of the Condemnation and Acceptance of the Cross.
-The church of the flagellation was completed in 1929, built by the Italian architect Antonio Barluzzi, in a fusion Romanesque revivalism and Art-Deco style of the period.
-Above the entrance some of the attributes of this scene are presented. (from far left to right, in the medallions on top: The whip, Pilate's washing of hands, the crown of thorns, the column of flagellation with two whips, INRI standing for Iesus Nazarenus Rex Iudeorum (Jesus of Nazareth King of Jewry) sign put on the cross to mock him.
-Then, to the right of the angel: The cock calling three times, the ladder or the cross, the scourge, the lance and instruments, the three nails.
-Contemplation: the suffering of humanity and our ability to relieve it.
+Station II in Jerusalem features two distinct churches: one dedicated to the Flagellation and the other to the Condemnation and Acceptance of the Cross.
+The Church of the Flagellation was completed in 1929, designed by Italian architect Antonio Barluzzi, and showcases a blend of Romanesque revivalism and Art-Deco style typical of that era.
+Above the entrance, several symbols of this scene are displayed.
+From left to right in the medallions above: the whip, Pilate's washing of hands, the crown of thorns, the column of flagellation with two whips, and the INRI inscription ("Iesus Nazarenus Rex Iudeorum", meaning Jesus of Nazareth King of the Jews) placed on the cross to mock him.
+Then, to the right of the angel: the cock crowing three times, the ladder or the cross, the scourge, the lance and instruments, and the three nails.
+This prompts contemplation on the suffering of humanity and our capacity to alleviate it.

 Station III, Jesus falls for the first time.